- STEP 1

 Place 3 1/2 cups flour in an large bowl,make an well in the middle.
 Mix the yeast slighly into the flour and slowly add the the water until the dough comes together.

 Place the dough on a floured countertop, add a little more flour and kned for 10 minutes.
-Use the palm of your hand to stretch it and turn it over.

 Spread the dough out slightly and add the salt.
 Dust with more flour and continue to knead for several minutes.
 Knead into a smooth ball and let rise for 1 to 2 hours, in a bowl greased with EVOO and covered with a kitchen towel.
 You’ll know it’s ready when the dough springs back when you touch it gently with your finger.
 The temperature of the dough is about 80°F and has doubled in size.

 Remove the dough from the bowl and cut it in half.
 Press it down and roll up each piece.
 Turn them on their sides and roll them up again – this rolls the gas out of them.

 Place each dough in their own greased bowls and cover with kitchen towel for 30 minutes, until they have again doubled in size.

 To make the final rounds, fold the dough two times, shaping them into balls.
 Then place the balls seam side down on a greased baking sheet.
 Dust with flour.
 Let sit 30 minutes more, covered.